 Two gardens deserve a mention for biodiversity protection.
 The garden with the most native flowers was the Brigid 1500 Commemorative Garden.
 I counted six native trees, one native shrub and seven native flowers: Common Bird’s-foot-trefoil, Cowslip, Common Daisy, Red Clover, Ribwort Plantain, dandelion and Meadow Buttercup.

 The other garden that had a meaningful link with biodiversity was Nourishing Dairy-From the Ground Up by Tunde Perry sponsored by the National Dairy Council.
 The text describing this garden lacks the pretentious verbiage typical of many ‘compositions.’
 The text describes what is there, and the garden encompassed the stated elements: ‘grass meadow, multispecies sward and Irish native trees, shrubs and hedgerows.’
 This sward held Meadow Buttercup, Red Clover, Ox-eye Daisy, Yellow Rattle, Cowslips, Ragged Robin and Foxgloves.
 The shrubs included Common Hazel.
-This is the only garden where I saw a Lepidopteran, a moth laying her eggs on Yellow Rattle, on the capsule that holds the seeds.
+This is the only garden where I saw a Lepidopteran, a Grass Rivulet moth laying eggs on Yellow Rattle, on the capsule holding the seeds.

 Supporting Sick Children